perlboy/nodejs-buildpack/README.md

 Additional documentation can be found at the [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

+## Build modifications (perlboy edition)

+This buildpack only adds the following Gem dependencies:
+- Compass
+- SASS

 ## Usage

 This buildpack will get used if you have a `package.json` file in your project's root directory.